ott.tools.sinkhorn_divergence.sinkhorn_divergence#

 bool

 ) – if True, enforces that the same epsilon regularizer is shared for all 2 or 3 terms of the Sinkhorn divergence.
 In that case, the epsilon will be by default that used when comparing x to y (contained in the first geometry).
-This flag is set to True by default, because in the default setting, the epsilon regularization is a function of the mean of the cost matrix.symmetric_sinkhorn (
+This flag is set to True by default, because in the default setting, the epsilon regularization is a function of the std of the entries in the cost matrix.symmetric_sinkhorn (

 bool